menacit/logging_course/25-report_and_alert.md

 Triggered if search returns results or if result is above/below threshold.

+"Alert me if a log contains evil IPs"
+_VS_
+"Alert me if the number of failed logins for a user are >5 during 10 minutes".

-Sliding time-span rather than "real-time".
+Sliding time-span rather than "real-time", required for aggregations.

 ![bg right:30%](images/25-rock.jpg)